MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics365-templates.md

 ## Modern community

-The modern community site template offers a suite of capabilities designed to help your organization invite customer suggestions and crowd source portfolios of outside-in ideas.
-Customers can use the Modern Community to collaborate on a social scale, rallying behind suggestions from others to help shape the future of the products they use.
+The modern community site template invites customers to provide suggestions and creates crowd sourced portfolios of outside-in ideas.
+Customers can use this template to collaborate on a social scale, rallying behind suggestions from others to help shape the future of the products they use.

 :::image type="content" source="media/Modern community thumbnail.png" alt-text="Modern community template landing page.":::